chrisjamiecarter/quiz-game/README.md

 - **API Project**: HTTP requests are used to interface the web and api projects.
 - **Quiz**: A Quiz can be created/updated by supplying the Name and a set of questions and answers.
 Description and Image URL are optional, each question must have one correct answer only.
 A Quiz can be deleted, and this will delete all associated questions, answers and games for that Quiz.
 - **Game**: A Game can be played by choosing a Quiz and answering the questions.
 A Game cannot be edited or deleted by itself.
+- **Paginated API Response**: Supply the page index, page size and other query parameters to return a paged games response.
+- **Cached API Response**: IMemoryCache is utilised to add data to the cache for a duration, any create/delete/update requests will invalid the cache.
 - **Data Storage**: A new SQL Server database is created and the required schema is set up at run-time, or an existing database is used if previously created.
 - **Data Access**: Interaction with the database is via Entity Framework Core.
 - **Mock Data**: This project will automatically generate a selection of quizzes and games using the _Bogus_ package.